codeadamca/tidy/README.md

 # tidy

-A set of programming guidelines to follow when contributing to BrickMMO related projects.
+A set of programming guidelines to follow.

 > This repo is available to view at
 > [https://tidy.codeadam.ca](https://tidy.codeadam.ca)